yuhe0601/yuhe0601.github.io/_projects/Provincial2019_project.md

 ---
 title: "Key Techniques for Cultural Feature-Aware Classification of Cultural Relic Fragments"
-description: "We focus on cultural feature-integrated classification of large-scale cultural relic fragments to address current bottlenecks in virtual restoration."
+description: "We focus on cultural feature-integrated classification of large-scale cultural relic fragments to address bottlenecks in virtual restoration.
+This framework enhances feature representation and improves classification accuracy, supporting scalable and practical virtual restoration of cultural artifacts."

 year: 2019              # ⭐ 年份分组
 selected: false          # ⭐ 是否精选